iMEdD-Lab/open-data/COVID-19/README.md

 #### Notes
 - The "pop11" column holds the data on the resident population based on the 2011 census, as provided by the [Hellenic Statistical Authority](https://www.statistics.gr/el/statistics/-/publication/SAM03/-).
+- <b>Estimated number of cumulative cases with no location provided</b>:<br>Authories were announcing cumulative numbers of cases by prefecture/regional unit from time to time.
+Those numbers are maintained in our dataset up to June 14 2020, when no location is provided for 647 cumulative cases in our dataset.
+Authorities haven't released information about cumulative cases broken down by prefecture/regional unit for couple of months.<br>However, new confirmed daily cases broken down by regional unit and in Attica region have been being released since June 15, 2020.
+We maintain those records and we add new reported cases in each prefecture/regional unit to those of the previous day each time in the same prefecture/regional unit.
+That way, this dataset, which provides data on cumulative cases by prefecture/regional unit and by date, has been being maintained.<br>The number of cases with no location provided is initially estimated by adding the number of daily cases for which location is under investigation, as given by EODY from June 15 2020 onwards, to the total number of cases with no location announced up to the previous date.
+Duplicates are substracted from that said sum.<br>What duplicates are: As mentioned above (see greeceTimeline.csv, "Notes" section), on specific dates, the total number of confirmed cases is smaller than the one expected, if someone adds the number of new cases announced by EODY on those dates to the total number of cases announced the previous day each time.
+This happens because EODY corrects duplicate positive results of previous days.
+However, EODY does not disclose which dates and which locations those duplicates refer to.
+Therefore, said duplicates are substracted from the sum of older and daily cases with no location provided in our greece_cases_v2.csv dataset.<br>To sum up, the daily number of cumulative cases with no location provided is estimated as follows: sum of previous total cases with no location provided and new daily cases for which location is under investigation by EODY, with duplicates substracted.

 ### 8. greece_deaths.csv (archived)
 Cumulative data about deaths by prefecture/regional unit in Greece and by date of the incident.
 The value "<b><i>Απροσδιόριστος</b></i>" (<i>Unknown</i>) in the "county" column means that the prefecture/regional unit has not been known for the relevant number of cumulative deaths on the date of reference.
 The dataset is archived.
 Relevant figures about deaths have still been maintained in greece_deaths_v2.csv.
 Please find more information on these below.